MS ANNA NELL

 We offer the following:

-1. Class Exams in Modern Dance, Tap Dance and Urban Hip Hop for dancers from 5 years of age
+1. Class Exams in Modern Dance, Tap Dance and Hip Hop Dance for dancers from 5 years of age

-2. Foundation Exams in Modern Dance, Tap Dance and Urban Hip Hop for slightly older children to learn through a carefully developed syllabus.
+2. Foundation Exams in Modern Dance, Tap Dance and Hip Hop Dance for slightly older children to learn through a carefully developed syllabus.

 4. Pre-Major Exams in Modern Dance, Tap Dance and Urban Hip Hop, which introduce more advanced technique to bridge the gap between the Grade and Major exams.